 Highly used in the conservation of canned goods and beverages – especially sheet metal coated with tin and aluminum cans.
 These are recyclable materials that preserve the characteristics of the products they contain (avoiding smells, radiation and microorganisms) and are usually treated to prevent the interaction between the material and the product within.

 Its advantages include the ability to protect the product within (it is gas-proof and neutral), in addition to being reusable.
 Its drawback is that it is highly fragile.
-It is mainly used in the beverages sector as a primary packaging for the transportation of beverages such as wine or beer, or liquid foods.
+It is mainly used in the beverages sector as primary packaging for the transportation of beverages such as wine or beer, or liquid foods.

 A lightweight, malleable solution that offers an adequate barrier against eternal contamination and the hazards of transportation.
 However, it is the least sustainable material for food packaging containers, and some types of plastics let gases and radiation in.